L3MON4D3/LuaSnip/README.md

 - Fast, small, simple

 # Drawbacks
-- Snippets have to defined in Lua, as of now there is no parser.
+- Snippets have to be defined in Lua, as of now there is no parser.

 # Requirements
 Neovim >= 0.5 (extmarks)